 Clothing

-- Winter clothes: the temperatures during winters in Lang Son can drop to below freezing, so it’s vital to stay warm.
+- Winter clothes: Temperatures during winter in Lang Son can drop to below freezing, so it’s essential to stay warm.
 In case you have a hard time finding quality warm garments in a tropical country, we’d recommend shopping online!

 - Trekking gears: Lang Son terrains consist of small hills and steep roads, and when the weather is nice enough, put your trekking clothes on and explore.